 Stata has long been able to estimate regression models with censored outcomes. tobit can estimate models with left- or right-censoring at fixed values. intreg can estimate models with interval measurements or censoring that varies across observations.

-New with the Stata 13.1 update, you can now estimate models with censored or interval-measured Gaussian outcomes that also include Heckman-style selection, endogenous treatments to obtain average treatment effects (ATEs), covariate measurement error, and unobserved components.
+You can estimate models with censored or interval-measured Gaussian outcomes that also include Heckman-style selection, endogenous treatments to obtain average treatment effects (ATEs), covariate measurement error, and unobserved components.
 You can include endogenous regressors in any part of the models.
 You can also estimate these models in a panel-data or multilevel-data context with random effects (intercepts) and random coefficients in any part or all parts of the model.
 All of these models can be estimated as parts of larger multivariate systems.
 Censored or interval-measured outcomes can even participate in endogenous switching models.

 Imagine we have data on incomes.
 These data are often top coded, or censored at an upper limit, to increase reporting rates.
 If that limit were $150,000, we could estimate a regression model of income on education and age by typing